processing/libprocessing/README.md

 ## Contributing

 We want your help building this library!

+One place we could really use some help is with porting Processing examples to using mewnala, and then reporting where you get stuck or where things could be easier.
+Check out the effort here: https://github.com/processing/processing-examples-mewnala.

 You can see a list of outstanding tasks in our [issues](https://github.com/processing/libprocessing).
 However, while we're still in the early phases, consider checking in with us first in the `#devs-chat` channel on [Discord](https://discord.gg/h99u95nU7q) to coordinate our efforts.

 You can read our project design principles [here](./docs/principles.md).